georgik/slint-esp-workshop/README.md

 Bus 001 Device 003: ID 303a:1001 Espressif USB JTAG/serial debug unit
 ```

-Now, your device can be flashed and you can run your application via `cargo espflash --release`.
+Now, your device can be flashed and you can run your application via `cargo run --release`.

 ## Current UI Features